milador/RaspberryPi-Joystick/XACGamepad/README.md

 <img align="center" src="https://raw.githubusercontent.com/milador/RaspberryPi-Joystick/master/Resources/rpi_bt_pair_add.PNG" width="50%" height="50%" alt="BT keyboard/mouse scanning menu"/>
 </p>

+# Usage

-  1.4.
-Change the path to Code sub-directory
+1. Change the path to Code sub-directory

 ```
 cd RaspberryPi-Joystick/XACGamepad/Code
 ```

-  1.5.
-Test the gamepad_xac_inputevent python script
+2. Test the gamepad_xac_inputevent python script

 ```
 sudo python3 gamepad_xac_inputevent.py
 ```
-  1.6.
-Connect RaspberryPi to one of the USB ports on XAC.
+3. Connect RaspberryPi to one of the USB ports on XAC.
 Make sure you use an external power source to power both XAC and RPi Zero.
 Wait 30 seconds for it to initialize.

-  1.7.
-That's it!
+4. That's it!
 You should now be able to use your BT keyboard/mouse to operate your XAC.

  # Autostart